 Step 2.
 Do a content audit to know precisely what material you already have

 Once you know the audience your content will target and the journey they take, you want to audit what content already lives on your site.
-The content you already have can be refreshed or tied directly into new campaigns in your content calendar to improve its ability to bring in traffic.
+The content you already have can be refreshed or tied directly into new campaigns in your marketing content calendar to improve its ability to bring in traffic.

 While running through a content audit, you can also look to see which content has been the most successful in terms of consumption and engagement.
-You can gauge the ability of your existing content to drive traffic and conversions, looking at the different elements and topics these pieces cover, which can help you start to plan content calendar campaigns.
+You can gauge the ability of your existing content to drive traffic and conversions, looking at the different elements and topics these pieces cover, which can help you start to plan marketing content calendar campaigns.

-To audit your current content calendar:
+To audit your current marketing content calendar:

 - List your current material